rfhb/ctrdata/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Submission reason
-* change of tests to avoid internet-related errors
+* tinytest 1.2.1 or higher needed to avoid regression error in tinytest 1.2.0
-* correction of automated cygwin installation
+* updated documentation
-* addition of tests for php json functions
+* minor changes to package tests